Computer programs

 Delay the opening of specific apps or websites by a few seconds to remind yourself why you’re using it.

 Very highly rated on the Google Play and Apple App stores.
-Evidence-based.
+Backed by research.

 What it can do: